-In accordance with Condition 35, Schedule 3 of Development Consent DA 374-11-00, this BMP-RS has been prepared was provided to the NSW Office of Environment and Heritage (OEH) on 6 February 2018 for its review and comment.
+In accordance with Condition 35, Schedule 3 of Development Consent DA 374-11-00, this BMP-RS was provided to the NSW Office of Environment and Heritage (OEH) on 6 February 2018 for its review and comment.
 Correspondence was received from the OEH on 5 March 2018 providing review comments.
 Clean TeQ provided a revised version of the BMP-RS to the OEH on 25 June 2018 incorporating the OEH's review comments.
 The OEH provided residual comments on 12 July 2018.
-Clean TeQ has incorporated these residual comments into this version of the BMP-RS.
+Clean TeQ has incorporated these residual comments into this version